How to Use This Manual

 Referenced links within the document can be found under Related Resources.

-The purpose of this guidance is to ensure ODOT is in compliance with existing Executive Orders, Environmental Justice (EJ) requirements and regulations, Title VI of the Civil Rights Act of 1964 and other non-discriminatory laws and policies.
+The purpose of this guidance is to ensure ODOT is in compliance with the Environmental Justice (EJ) Executive Order, Title VI of the Civil Rights Act of 1964 and other non-discriminatory laws and policies.
 Furthermore, it is designed to provide information on how to properly identify Underserved Populations (UPs), analyze impacts, and engage UPs as part of the environmental process and public involvement activities.
-Underserved Populations is defined by ODOT as Minorities, Low-Income, Older Adults, Individuals with Disabilities, and Individuals with Limited English Proficiency (LEP) (see Appendix A for more details).
+Underserved Populations is defined by ODOT as Minorities/People of Color (though some agencies have changed their nomenclature to People of Color, ODOT will retain the use of Minority populations, consistent with the Federal Highway Administration definitions), Low-Income, Older Adults, Individuals with Disabilities, and Individuals with Limited English Proficiency (LEP) (see Appendix A for more details).

 Environmental Justice, Title VI and other non-discrimination laws are not new concerns.
 Today, because of the evolution of the transportation planning process, they are receiving greater emphasis.
 Effective transportation decision-making includes understanding and properly addressing the unique needs of different socio-economic groups through a comprehensive and inclusive approach.
 Implementing a process that incorporates diverse segments of the population (including those that have been traditionally underserved) into the project development process may result in greater equity, as transportation benefits are more likely to be evenly distributed amongst the affected communities.